Do you have a sudden opportunity to work with a new client?

 Your Consultant Proposal Template: 5 Components

-Here’s the cover page for an older proposal I did: A 1,000-word SEO article with revisions for $1,250.
+Here’s the cover page for an old consultation proposal example of mine: a strategy package that included a 1,000-word SEO article, with revisions, for $1,250.

 I know what you’re thinking: “Wow dude, that proposal is UGLY.”
 And you’re right!
 But it doesn’t matter, because I’ve put together a clear, customized proposal that outlines both the exact problems my prospective client has and my compelling solutions to those problems.